bkrepp-ctps/open-layers-vector-layer-demo/README.md

 # open-layers-vector-layer-demo
 Demo of use of OpenLayers 'vector' map layer

-This demo uses the following external libraries:
+This demo uses the following external libraries, each of which is loaded from a CDN:
-* OpenLayers version 6.1.0
+* OpenLayers version 9.0.0
 * jQuery version 3.4.1

 Steps: